CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise3/README.md

 - The title line for the site (**Train Watch**)
 - A simple logo for the site
-- One to two paragraph welcome and summary description of the site
+- One to two paragraphs of welcome and summary description for the site

 ### Update the `MainLayout`